Who doesn’t want a sculpted, powerful physique that turns heads?

 9. Never Compromise On Form

-When it comes to the bench press, incorrect form isn’t just a minor mishap; it’s a one-way ticket to Strainville.
+When it comes to the bench press, incorrect form isn’t just a minor mishap; it can lead to serious strain and injury.

 Your shoulders, those hardworking heroes, are particularly at risk if your form goes off-track.